googlegenomics/bigquery-examples/1000genomes/README.md

 ```

 ### Exploring shared variation
-Lastly, let"s get an overview of how much variation is shared across the samples.
+Lastly, let's get an overview of how much variation is shared across the samples.

 ```
 # Count the number of variants shared by none, shared by one sample, two samples, etc...